-We must close a $13 million dollar funding gap by MARCH 15th – join us now and protect this land for future generations.
+On March 15th Park City put down a second option buying us a little time.
+We still need to raise $3.5 million to close the $13 million dollar funding gap by JUNE 15th – join us now and protect this land for future generations.

 The beauty of Alta and the Central Wasatch is its open spaces.
 The presence of such a natural, undeveloped space in such close proximity to a large urban area is a rarity we must respect and protect.
 With Park City’s commitment to obtain Bonanza Flats, Friends of Alta sees an opportunity to conserve and protect the whole watershed of which Alta is an integral part.
 Present and future generations will benefit and appreciate this sustained conservation effort.
 It will ensure a healthy water supply, while at the same time, providing a restful landscape to visit in person or in one’s mind’s eye.

 Bonanza Flats is approximately 1,350 acres of largely flat land with alpine meadows and lakes.
 Popular Lackawaxen and Bloods lakes are within the boundaries of the proposed acquisition, as is the face of the 10420 Peak.
 Though the land is privately held, it is an area that Wasatch Front and Wasatch Back residents have used for recreation for years.
 This land is the gateway to numerous trails including the Wasatch Crest Trail.
 There has been no shortage of threats to this land in the past, with plans of golf courses and ski lifts plaguing the refuge and homes of moose, elk, black bear and birds of prey.
 Today, we have the opportunity to prevent this from ever happening.The potential purchase of this property is now a REALITY.
 It will be up to Salt Lake, Wasatch and Summit County residents to close the gap between the bond funding and the purchase price, in order to move forward and protect this land in perpetuity.